 Oftentimes the full-back will be a kicker as well, but nowadays the position has evolved into an all-around player that can kick, attack, and still be a solid tackler as the last line of defense on a team.
 Most importantly, if a player breaks through the defensive line set up by a team, it is up to the full-back to stop them in their tracks and prevent a long try.

 What is the best position to play in rugby?

-The best position to play in rugby also happens to be the most influential and important position on the pitch, and that is the Fly-Half.
-The Fly Half is the most important position on the pitch because the Fly-Half is responsible for running the attack, organizing the defense and deciding when it is best to kick.
-The Fly-Half runs the attack by deciding when is the best time to pass the ball out to the centers on offense, and kicking to relieve pressure for position when needed.
-The Fly-Half is also responsible for the defense organizing the players and making sure every single opposition player is covered, making them the captain of the defense.
-This all around importance on both offense and defense makes the Fly-Half the most important player on the field and the best position to play in rugby.
+The best position to play in rugby also happens to be the most influential and important position on the pitch, and that is the fly-half.
+The fly-half is the most important position on the pitch because the fly-half is responsible for running the attack, organizing the defense, and deciding when it is best to kick.
+The fly-half runs the attack by deciding when is the best time to pass the ball out to the centers on offense, and kicking to relieve pressure for position when needed.
+The fly-half is also responsible for the defensive organization of players and making sure every single opposing player is covered, making them the captain of the defense.
+This all-around importance on both offense and defense makes the fly-half the most important player on the field and the best position to play in rugby.

 How many players are in a rugby game?

 In a rugby game there are 15 players per team on the field at a time, and 30 players on the field at once.
-These players on the field are then broken down into two groups with 8 Forwards and 7 Backs.
-Additionally, each team in rugby also has 7 players as substitutes bringing the total amount of players for each rugby team to 22 players.
-However, this is only for union rugby as in rugby league they only have 13 players per team on the field at once, and 26 players on the field in total.
-Furthermore, rugby league also has 10 substitute players meaning that each team in total has 23 players instead of 22 in rugby union.
-So depending on which form of rugby being played will impact the number of players on the field and on the team total.
+These players on the field are then broken down into two groups, with eight forwards and seven backs.
+Additionally, each team in rugby also has seven players as substitutes, bringing the total number of players for each rugby team to 22 players.
+However, this is only for union rugby, as in rugby league they only have 13 players per team on the field at once, and 26 players on the field in total.
+Furthermore, rugby league also has ten substitute players, meaning that each team in total has 23 players instead of the 22 featured in rugby union.
+So, depending on which form of rugby is being played, the number of players on the field and on the team total can vary.